dejwCake/harbor-laravel/README.md

 `harbor test` will run phpunit tests on new php container.
 All additional arguments are passed to phpunit.

-`harbor css` will run php code style check on new php container.
+`harbor css` will run php code style check (phpcs) on the php-qa container.
 All additional arguments are passed to command.

-`harbor csf` will run php code style fix on new php container.
+`harbor csf` will run php code style fix (phpcbf) on the php-qa container.
 All additional arguments are passed to command.

-`harbor pst` will run php stan on new php container.
+`harbor pst` will run phpstan analyse (php-qa container).
 All additional arguments are passed to command.

-`harbor pmd` will run php mass detector on new php container with argument with list of dirs.
+`harbor pmd` will run phpmd on the php-qa container with dir list argument.
 All additional arguments are passed to command.

-`harbor cmp` will run php code compatibility check on new php container.
+`harbor dpt` will run deptrac analyze (php-qa container).
 All additional arguments are passed to command.

+`harbor rector` will run rector rules (php-qa container).
+All additional arguments are passed to command.

+`harbor cmp` will run phpcs compatibility standard (php-qa container).
+All additional arguments are passed to command.

-`harbor cn` will run php composer normalisation on new php container.
+`harbor cn` will run composer normalize (php-qa container).
 All additional arguments are passed to command.

 #### NPM container commands ####